tsunami643/blog/_posts/2017-09-04-casting-year-one.md

 2. #### Test your stream

    This is such a simple checkpoint, but so many novice broadcasters still fail to do it.
 Here's my procedure: Do a local recording in your stream client.
 Check your draft, in-game, and between game overlays.
-Pretend-cast a quiet laning phase and a **LOUD TEAMFIGHT** to check audio levels.
+Pretend-cast a <sup>quiet laning phase</sup> and a **LOUD TEAMFIGHT** to check audio levels.
 If you have a co-caster, get them ready in your VoIP client of choice (\*cough* Discord) and make sure your volumes sound even.
 If your recording looks and sounds solid, then hopefully your stream will too.

    If you want to make doubly sure: Create a dummy Twitch account, enable VoDs, stream to that channel, and then check the VoD.
 This is also a good way to verify if your delay settings are working correctly.